getredash/website/src/pages/kb/data-sources/amazon-athena.md

 * Read permissions for the buckets you query from.
 * Write permissions for the Query Results bucket.

-The later is supposed to be covered by the AWSQuicksightAthenaAccess policy, but it defines this only for the following buckets: `arn:aws:s3:::aws-athena-query-results-*` .
+The latter is supposed to be covered by the _AWSQuicksightAthenaAccess_ policy, but it defines this only for the following buckets: `arn:aws:s3:::aws-athena-query-results-*` .

 If you use a different bucket location, you need to specify it in your custom policy.
 The required permissions for the query results bucket are: